Skip to Content

 What's Hooch?

-No, we're not talking about that relative hiding a still in the guest bathtub!
-We're talking sourdough hooch!
+No, we’re not talking about that relative brewing moonshine in the guest bathtub!
+We’re talking sourdough hooch!

 Sourdough starters release a liquid while they're eating away at the fresh flour they've been fed.
 This alcohol is given off by the yeast as it ferments.
 Hooch can range in color from clear to dark grey, and generally darkens more as it's left longer.